sayabasu/Soulstone/Project.md

 ## Appendix B: Source Notes & Disclaimers

-- Figures are indicative, based on internal estimates and publicly available industry reports as of 2024–2025; to be refreshed during fundraising and before public launch.
+- Figures are indicative, based on internal estimates and publicly available industry reports consulted in 2024–2025; these will be refreshed during fundraising and before public launch.
 - No medical claims: products are not intended to diagnose, treat, cure, or prevent disease.
 Content is educational; users should consult professionals for medical advice.
 - Forward‑looking statements involve risks and uncertainties; actual outcomes may differ based on market conditions and execution.